ansible/ansible/docs/docsite/rst/reference_appendices/faq.rst

 In order to solve these kinds of dependency issues, you maight need to install required packages using the OS native package managers, like `yum`, `dnf`, or `apt`, or as mentioned in the package installation guide.

-Refer the documentation of the respective package for such dependencies and their installation methods.
+Refer to the documentation of the respective package for such dependencies and their installation methods.

 Common Platform Issues
 ++++++++++++++++++++++